» About Our

 Title III of the Americans with Disabilities Act requires that places

 "A service animal is any dog that is individually

 trained to work or perform tasks for the benefit of an individual with

 a disability, including a physical, sensory, psychiatric, intellectual

 or other mental disability.
-Other species of animals, whether
+Other species of animals, whether wild or

-for the purposes of this definition.
+of this definition.
 The work or tasks performed by a service animal

-must be directly related to the handler's
+must be directly related to the handler's disability.
+Examples

-to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting
+who are blind or have low vision with navigation and other tasks, alerting

-individuals who are deaf or hard of hearing to the presence of people or sounds, providing
+individuals who are deaf or hard of hearing to the presence of people

-to individuals with mobility disabilities and helping persons
+stability to individuals with mobility disabilities and helping persons

-with psychiatric and neurological disabilities by preventing or
+with psychiatric and neurological disabilities by preventing or interrupting

-support, well-being, comfort or companionship do not constitute work or tasks for the purposes
+comfort or companionship do not constitute work or tasks for the purposes

 of this definition."